NodoY5/NodoY5/README.md

 ![](https://komarev.com/ghpvc/?username=nodoy5&color=grey)

-- 🔭 I’m currently working on Bugs!
+- 🔭 I’m currently on a break.
+I will try to come bakc soon as possible.!

 - 🤝 I’m looking to help with **Javascript / HTML**